tsener/hylance/step1-results.md

 ## Build Verification

 - `make -C tcp` built the **Balance** source successfully.
-- `./configure` for **Hitch** failed due to missing dependencies (`libev`).
+- Hitch is no longer compiled from source in this repository.
+Earlier attempts failed because `libev` was missing.

 ## Findings

 - Balance is small and compiles without external dependencies.
-- Hitch requires additional libraries which complicates static compilation.
+- Hitch requires additional libraries which complicates static compilation, so we rely on the prebuilt Docker image instead.

 The initial attempt to build Hitch showed that `libev` was missing.
-A workflow on GitHub installs the required dependencies so the build succeeds even if local environments lack network access.
+The project now uses the official Hitch Docker image in the CI workflow.